bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 }
 ```

-When we use queries with multiple terms like this, the critical thing is that we're accessing the `Life` and `Mana` components
-on the same entity whenever we iterate over our query.
+When we use queries with multiple terms like this, the critical thing is that we're accessing the `Life` and `Mana` components on the same entity whenever we iterate over our query.
-This allows you to perform operations on entities as a whole: relating their properties in flexible but efficient ways.
+This allows you to perform operations on entities as a whole, relating their properties in flexible but efficient ways.

 We can add more terms to this tuple to request more components at once, like `Query<(&Life, &Mana, &Energy)>`.
 Up to 16 elements can be combined in this way.
 While this should be plenty, Bevy is currently limited by the lack of [variadic generics] in Rust itself.

-This works for `QueryFilter` terms too: if we set `F` to `(With<Life>, Without<Mana>)`,
-we can use it like `Query<&Energy, (With<Life>, Without<Mana>)>`.
+This works for `QueryFilter` terms too: if we set `F` to `(With<Life>, Without<Mana>)`, we can use it like `Query<&Energy, (With<Life>, Without<Mana>)>`.
 This means "get me the energy component of all entities that have a life component but do not have a mana component".

 Combining multiple terms in your queries like this should be the first tool you reach for when trying to implement more complex logic in Bevy.